kiwsan/local-mark/README.md

 # Local mark

-The Living Lab has been created since May 2014.
+The Living Lab has been created since May 2014, This project parses the included example.kml, which contains a couple latitudes longitudes , and add it to local database.